PavCasian/PavCasian.github.io/index.md

 <h3 align="center">Volunteer Work</h3>
 <p>
 Voluntary research assistant <br>
 School of Psychology, University of Southampton: Pavel worked with one of the experts in visual perception at University of Southampton on a project that explores multisensory perception.
-One of his main responsibilities in the project was data collection, which involved finding participants and testing them on the experimental apparatus.
+One of his main responsibilities was data collection, which involved finding participants and testing them on the experimental apparatus.
 He also took responsibility in designing the procedure part of the experiment.
 </p>
 Support worker <br>
 Community Centre for Mental Health: The role introduced Pavel to important techniques and principles from Alchoolics Anonymous and Cognitive Behavioural Therapy.
 He was happily supporting in-patients in whatever they needed help with.